dhutapratama/docs/eloquent.md

 ## Events

 > **Note**
 > Want to broadcast your Eloquent events directly to your client-side application?
-Check out Laravel's [model event broadcasting](/docs/{{version}}/broadcasting#model-broadcasting).
+Check out Lets's [model event broadcasting](/docs/{{version}}/broadcasting#model-broadcasting).

 Eloquent models dispatch several events, allowing you to hook into the following moments in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `trashed`, `forceDeleted`, `restoring`, `restored`, and `replicating`.